 The link to the article is this one

 In conclusion I now think that we have to leave Name field alone, and as open as possible.
 Do we maybe just avoid numbers? not sure, do you know any region, tradition where a person can be named with numbers? what do our DB technology supports on terms of length?.
-How about reserved char.?
+How about reserved chars.?
 We should escape them correctly in terms of allowing them to be type in this field.
 What do you think?
-Leave me a comment.
+Please leave me a comment below.